 What is Epic?

 An innovative project-based learning and LMS platform that is using media and technology to instill a Biblical worldview in students.
-It is a project-based learning platform, media curriculum and LMS with a Biblical worldview.
 Our mission is helping you launch faith filled, Biblical worldview students to be the next creators, leaders and thinkers of their generation.

 The concept for Epic Media Partners was born in 2016 out of the observation that there was a need for intentionality and direction concerning various aspects of our school systems.
 Iris O’Brien and Don Ankenbrandt, two of our founders, specifically perceived that much of the existing curriculum was struggling to be engaging, and relevant to students, and meeting them in the world we live in today while still holding a biblical worldview.
 Through further investigation and data gathered from the Barna Research Group, it became apparent that this problem existed not only regionally, but nationally as well.